w3c/wai-fundamentals-overview/content/people.md

 [[Accessibility, Usability, and Inclusion]](/fundamentals/accessibility-usability-inclusion/) :   Explains the distinctions and overlaps between accessibility, usability, and inclusive design; encourages increased coordination across research and practice in these disciplines; and points out the importance of maintaining the focus of accessibility on people with disabilities.

+Related resource:
+- **[[Involving Users in Web Projects for Better, Easier Accessibility]](/planning/involving-users/)** describes how project managers, designers, and developers can better understand accessibility issues and implement more effective accessibility solutions.

 <p>{@@images of people}</p>